GeisielMelo/lol-client-based-login-system/README.md

 # Medium-Level Login System

-Building login systems is a routine task in my daily work, and I often find myself recreating the same functionality repeatedly.
-Realizing that this can be a time-consuming process, I decided to create a clean and reusable login system that can easily be integrated into my future applications.
-This system streamlines the login process, saving valuable development time and ensuring consistent functionality across my projects.
+Medium-level login system inspired by the old League of Legends login screen.
+Developed in my free time using the MERN tech stack, the goal is to provide a clean and aesthetically pleasing user experience.

 > [!NOTE]
 > This League of Legends client-based login system serves as a prime illustration of our capabilities.